 RECEIPT OF TRUST

-Hawaii 125-0 Trust, a Delaware business trust (the ATrust@), hereby acknowledges receipt of (i) the Class B Member Interest in III, L.L.C., assigned to the Trust pursuant to the B Interest Assignment Agreement dated the date hereof between III, L.L.C., a Delaware limited liability company, and the Trust; (ii) the amount of received from Canadian Imperial Bank of Commerce in its capacity as Agent (the AAgent@) under that certain Amended and Restated Facility Agreement dated May 31, 2000 and made between the Trust, the Agent and the other financial institutions party thereto, representing the funds advanced to the Trust on the date hereof; and (iii) the amount of received from CIBC Inc. as payment for the Series Certificate issued by the Trust to CIBC Inc. on the date hereof.
+Hawaii 125-0 Trust, a Delaware business trust (the ATrust@), hereby acknowledges receipt of (i) the Class B Member Interest in McGarret Danno III, L.L.C., assigned to the Trust pursuant to the B Interest Assignment Agreement dated the date hereof between Big Island Maui III, L.L.C., a Delaware limited liability company, and the Trust; (ii) the amount of $29,111,495 $___________ received from Canadian Imperial Bank of Commerce in its capacity as Agent (the AAgent@) under that certain Amended and Restated Facility Agreement dated May 31, 2000 and made between the Trust, the Agent and the other financial institutions party thereto, representing the funds advanced to the Trust on the date hereof; and (iii) the amount of $900,355 $_________ received from CIBC Inc. as payment for the Series Certificate issued by the Trust to CIBC Inc. on the date hereof.

-Dated: , 2000
+Dated: August 31 September 29, 2000